ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/how-to/integrate-with-excel.markdown

 ![Select where to put the data](images\excel_from_text_select.png)

-As a result of previous actions, the spreadsheet data should look like:
+As a result of the previous actions, the spreadsheet data should look like:

 ![Excel results](images\excel_from_text_results.png)

 Now we must tell Excel to refresh data.
-Click on `Connections` in `Data` panel:
+Click on `Connections` in the `Data` panel:

 ![Excel connections](images\excel_connections.png)

-You will see something like that:
+You will see something like:

 ![Excel connections dialog](images\excel_connections_dialog_1.png)